ninoabbate/nrpe-plugins/README.md

 This script queries the Snorby (<https://github.com/Snorby/snorby>) database for High severity events in a time interval.
 The time interval is defined by `-i` argument, the accepted arguments are integer values.

+### Requirements
+* Access to Snorby database
-Before executing the script you need to modify the database connection values defined inside the script.
+* Before executing the script you need to modify the database connection values defined inside the script

+### Usage
 ```
 ./check_snorby.sh -i <minutes>
 ```